ggirelli/GPSeqGG/README.md

 **This is the developmental branch of gpseq-seq-gg.
 For stable releases check the [releases page](https://github.com/ggirelli/gpseq-seq-gg/releases/).**

 A pipeline for Genomic loci Positioning by Sequencing (GPSeq) sequencing data analysis.

-More details in the [docs](docs/).
+More instructions are available in [docs](docs/).
 Also, please visit the [how to page](docs/how-to/) and the [F.A.Q. page](docs/faq/) for more details and what to do in case of an error.

 #### Pipeline steps